Team2530/RobotCode/README.md

 Code for robot - Please use appropriate names

-THINGS TO DO:
+THINGS TO DO BEFORE STATE:

--Add your name to the "Contributors" comment in Team2530.cpp!

--Get Kinect to work for autonomous.
+-Improve upon Arm Code (Variable Speed Control)

+-Remove unnecessariy things (like isRight)

+-Implement CheezyVision for autonomous

 THINGS DONE: